This is a discontinued camera

 Q: Can animals see the infrared flash on this camera?

-A: Yes.
-This is a red glow trail camera, meaning it has a faint red glow when taking pictures or videos at night.
-Humans and animals can see this if looking at the camera.
-This does not "light up" the woods, though.
+A: This is a low glow trail camera, meaning it has an extremely faint red glow when taking pictures or videos at night.
+We rate cameras as low glow if we can see the glow within 15 ft., but have a much harder time seeing it at a greater distance.

 Q: Where can I purchase this camera?